Post Updated: January 17, 2022

 From battling an illness to dealing with challenging emotions.
-To carrying on after a relationship has ended.
+To carry on after a relationship has ended.

-It is the equivalent to taking “the high road“.
-Remeber a paradigm shift is a complete change or reversal in the way something is perceived.
-With that being said Love is overall the key.
+It is the equal to taking “the high road“.
+Remember a paradigm shift is a complete change or reversal in the way something is perceived.
+With Love is the key.

 Loving God.
 Loving Yourself.
 Loving People.
 By the way, you can’t love people until you love yourself.

-You may be wondering what does love gotta do with it?
-The simple answer “EVERYTHING”
+You may be wondering what does love get to do with it?
+The simple answer “EVERYTHING“

 God is agape (1 John 4:16 ).